arvydasg/arvydasg/README.md

 - 🌱 I’m currently learning web development with Django Framework
 - 👯 I’m looking to collaborate on django projects
 - 🤔 I’m looking for help with django structure
-- 💬 Ask me about emacs and why it's cool
+- 💬 Ask me about emacs and why it's an awesome text-editor/programming-productuvity environment
 - 📫 How to reach me: arvydas.gaspa@gmail.com
 - ⚡ Fun fact: I like salsa dancing, landscape photography and vagabonding.